You Will Need

 Step 15: Cut out the back flap around the traced lines.

-Now the dust jacket isn't visible in the cavity.
+Now the dust jacket isn't visible inside.

 Stage 3: Gluing